-Addressing Trauma and Trauma-informed Treatment
+Addressing Trauma and Trauma-Informed Treatment

 At The Meadows, we’ve been aware of trauma’s role in behavioral health issues and addiction for some time, recognizing the importance of addressing unresolved emotional trauma as part of the treatment process.
 All of our Meadows Behavioral Healthcare programs, whether their primary focus is addiction, mental health issues, eating disorders, or sex addiction, include trauma treatment.

 We’re so committed to this topic that we’re co-sponsoring US Journal Training’s 2nd International Conference on Trauma and Addiction.
 Taking place in Scottsdale, Arizona on January 16-18, 2020, the event’s focus this year is on “Integrated Approaches to Attachment, Relationships, and Family Issues.”
-The conference will address the neuroscience of trauma and addiction, offering a variety of sessions for professionals looking to learn more about trauma-informed treatment and the importance of addressing trauma in all of its forms, especially when dealing with mental health and addiction.
+The conference will address the neuroscience of trauma and addiction, offering a variety of sessions for professionals looking to learn more about trauma-focused therapy and the importance of addressing trauma in all of its forms, especially when dealing with mental health and addiction.